cepowell/Project-Aletheia/README.md

 ### Using Project Aletheia
 ---
-You can access the working prototype at [URL](https://www.google.com).
+You can access the working prototype [here](https://project-aletheia.herokuapp.com/).

 ### Developing for Project Aletheia
 ---